mailin-api/mailin-api-csharp/README.md

 # README

-This is the official Mailin API C# library.
-We have a pre-compiled DLL that you can use, or you can choose to use the project as the base.
+This is the official Mailinblue API C# library.

+The primary dependency is Newtonsoft's JSON .NET library.
+This is compatible with .NET 4.0 and above due to the usage of dynamic objects.
+This was developed using Open source SharpDevelop IDE.

+The mailinblue project is the core wrapper library.
+The test project is a sample C# console application that references the library and gets all campaigns.
+You can explore the source code for all the calls, or well use the IDE autocomplete to explore more.